CCS/HCS/SCS/SBs 493, 485, 495, 516, 534, 545, 595, 616 & 624: This act modifies provisions relating to elementary and secondary education.

 STUDENT PROMOTION: All underperforming districts in St. Louis County, as described in the act, are prohibited from promoting any student from the fifth grade to the sixth grade or from the eighth grade to the ninth grade who has not scored at the proficient level or above on the statewide assessments in the areas of English language arts and mathematics.
 However, this provision does not apply to any student with an individualized education program or any student with a Section 504 Plan.
 (Section 167.642)

 SCHOOL DISTRICT IMPROVEMENT MEASURES: Any unaccredited district must offer free tutoring and supplemental education services to underperforming and struggling students.
 Districts may use funds from the newly created School District Improvement Fund to the extent funds are available.
 An unaccredited district may satisfy the free tutoring services requirement by entering into a contract with a public library for online tutoring services.
-In addition, an underperforming district may do any of the following: implement a new curriculum, as described in the act; retain an outside expert to advise the district or school on regaining accreditation; enter into a contract with an education management organization with a proven record of success to operate a school or schools within the district; enter into a collaborative relationship with an accredited district in which teachers from both districts exchange positions for two school weeks; or implement any other change suggested by the State Board of Education, expert, contractor, or assistance team.
+In addition, an underperforming district may do any of the following: implement a new curriculum, as described in the act; retain an outside expert to advise the district or school on regaining accreditation; enter into a contract with an education management organization with a proven record of success; enter into a collaborative relationship with an accredited district in which teachers from both districts exchange positions for two school weeks; or implement any other change suggested by the State Board of Education, expert, contractor, or assistance team.
 (Sections 167.685 & 167.687)

 READING, PERSONALIZED LEARNING PLANS, STUDENT RETENTION: This act requires, beginning July 1, 2015, all public schools in the St. Louis City School District and Kansas City School District, including charter schools, to use a response-to-intervention tiered approach to reading instruction for students determined by their school to be struggling readers.
 At a minimum, the reading levels of students in kindergarten through tenth grade must be assessed at the beginning and middle of the school year.
 Students who score below district benchmarks must be provided with intensive, systemic reading instruction.